KolyaDaDev/nikogham/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a couple of sites built with GatsbyJS
-- 🌱 I’m currently learning ThreeJs and more Gatsby stuff
+- 🌱 I’m currently learning blockchain development, specifically Solidity for Ethereum.
-- 📫 How to reach me: @nikogham.dev on insta
+- 📫 How to reach me: @nikogham.dev on instagram.